Akure Ondo State, Nigeria Travel Guide

 Seatbelts are mandatory for all occupants.

-Car rental is available from local agencies and some international brands present in Nigeria.
+Renting a car is available from local agencies and some international brands present in Nigeria.
 Renting a car with a driver is often more advisable for foreign visitors.
-Motorcycle and scooter rentals are not commonly available for tourists and are generally not recommended because of traffic and safety concerns.
+Motorcycle and scooter rentals are not commonly accessible to tourists and are generally not recommended because of traffic and safety concerns.
 Bicycle sharing programs and rentals are not available in Akure.
 'Keke Napep' (tricycles) are the closest equivalent to tuk-tuks.

 Walking is possible in central market areas and residential neighborhoods.